We also published the following articles recently

 World Championships-bound Indian wushu team clears US visa hurdle

 The Indian wushu team has received visas from the US embassy, clearing their participation in the World Championships in Fort Worth.
 Despite applying in early October, there was a delay in obtaining the visas.
 The Sports Authority of India, along with the ministry of external affairs, sports ministry, and the Indian Olympic Association, intervened in the matter.
 The event is important for world ranking points and serves as a qualifying tournament for the upcoming wushu World Cups.
 In the previous World Championships, India’s wushu team achieved their best-ever medal haul.

 World Championships-bound wushu players facing US visa trouble

-India’s wushu players are facing visa delays for the upcoming World Championships in Texas.
-Despite applying in early October, the 26-member contingent, including 16 athletes, is still awaiting their visas.
-The event carries world ranking points and serves as a qualifying tournament for future World Cups.
-The Indian authorities have intervened, but there has been no response from the US embassy.
-The Wushu Association of India has already paid for accommodations and entry fees.
-The MEA has requested the embassy to grant the visas promptly.
-At the last World Championships, India’s wushu players achieved their best-ever medal haul.
+India’s wushu players are facing visa delays for the World Championships in Texas.
+Despite applying in early October, the 26-member contingent is still awaiting visas for the event, which is scheduled for November 16 to 20.
+The Indian authorities, including the Ministry of External Affairs and the Indian Olympic Association, have intervened, but there has been no response from the US embassy.
+The event is important for world ranking points and qualifying for future tournaments.
+The Wushu Association of India has already paid for accommodation and entry fees.